psychemedia/sin-eater-resources/resources/HWLCS_howell_cambrian_superstitions.md

 |>erson living, whose father coming in contact with
 one, was thrown off his horse.
-If they are seen to stop, the corpse will do the same at the funeral; if they move aside, it will occur so at the buriial; and should two candles meet, the two funerals ^ill do the same: it is also said that if a person looks back at one after it has passed him, he will perceive the
+If they are seen to stop, the corpse will do the same at the funeral; if they move aside, it will occur so at the burial; and should two candles meet, the two funerals ^ill do the same: it is also said that if a person looks back at one after it has passed him, he will perceive the